telerik/xamarin-forms-docs/controls/autocompleteview/autocompleteview-overview.md

 * **Remote Search**: Allows you to easily take the user input, trigger custom searching algorithm and assign the results to the ItemSource of the AutoCompleteView.
 Read more about this [here]({% slug autocompleteview-remote-search%}).
 * **Show/Hide Suggestions**: AutoCompleteView provides the ability to show/hide all suggestions immediately when you focused on the input field.
 Read more about AutoCompleteView methods [here]({% slug autocompleteview-methods%}).
 * **Highlight Customization**: The ability to highlight the text inside the custom template.
 Check [here]({% slug autocompleteview-styling-options%}#highlight-customization) for more info.
+* **Nested Properties Support**: This allows binding of a complex object to the RadAutoCompleteView TextSearchPath property.

 ## See Also